aspose-words/Aspose.Words-Documentation/_index.md

 ![Aspose.Words for C++ Product Logo](home_3)

-Aspose.Words for C++ is a native class library that allows C++ application developers to perform a great range of document processing tasks.
+Aspose.Words for C++ is a native class library that enables C++ application developers to perform a great range of document processing tasks.
 Aspose.Words supports DOC, DOCX, RTF, and other formats (*see [Supported Document Formats](https://docs.aspose.com/display/wordscpp/Supported+Document+Formats) for details*).
 With Aspose.Words you can generate, modify and convert documents without utilizing Microsoft Word®.

 {{% /alert %}}